rob1709/quickBrowse/README.md

 This generates a build folder.
 Zip the contents of this (note the contents, not the folder itself; Firefox requires manifest.json to sit in the root once unzipped).

 Upload to Firefox's dev / extension hub: https://addons.mozilla.org.
 You'll also need to upload the raw source code too.
-Do this by zipping the contents, excluding build and npm modules (firefox limit the size of the zipped source folder).
+Do this by zipping the contents, excluding build, npm modules, and releases (firefox limit the size of the zipped source folder, could probably exclude more I expect, e.g. package lock etc).

+I added the following notes for the review:

+From root, do npm run build, and use index.html as the add-on.
+I used npm version 9.5.1, node version 18.16.0

 # Dev Guide